The Ins and Outs of the Ownership of a Funeral Plan

-The question was: How did the complainant’s brother, who never had any negotiations regarding the policy, and who also did not ask the claimant to act on his behalf, come to be the owner of the policy?
+The question was: How did the complainant’s brother come to be the owner of the policy?
+He had never had any negotiations regarding the policy.
+And also he did not ask the claimant to act on his behalf,

 It was the is brother who did all the negotiating and who had the intention of entering into the contract.The complainant had been led to believe by the insurer that he was the contracting person.
 Regarding the reliance theory, this is an accepted law for contending that a contract is finalised because of resulting ‘constructive consensus’ or what is known as quasi-mutual assent.

 The Ombudsman told the insurer to take note of ‘The Law of Contract in South Africa’ by RH Christie as well as ‘Life Insurance in South Africa’ by Judge PM Nienaber and Prof M Reinecke.

 The outcome of this case was that the insurer accepted the Ombudsman’s office’s recommendations that the complainant was in fact the policy holder.
 The claimant received payment of the proceeds of the funeral policy plus interest.

 *We supply information about the top funeral insurance providers including Assupol, Avbob, Hollard, Edgars, PEP Stores, ABSA, Nedbank, Sanlam, Kaizer Chiefs and Momentum.

 Please complete and then click to submit the form on this page

 All info was correct at time of publishing